-Tipitina’s Foundation supports Louisiana and New Orleans’ irreplaceable music community and preserves the state’s unique musical cultures through its four main programs:
+Tipitina’s Foundation supports Louisiana and New Orleans’ irreplaceable music community and preserves the state’s unique musical cultures through its main programs:

 - Instruments A Comin’, an ongoing program that has placed millions of dollars worth of musical instruments in Louisiana school band programs.

 - Sunday Youth Music Workshops, an ongoing series of workshops where students of all ages play and learn with some of the region’s best musicians.

 - Tipitina’s Internship Program, an after-school jazz and digital recording program under the artistic direction of Donald Harrison, Jr.

 - Programming supported in part by a grant from the Louisiana Division of the Arts, Office of Cultural Development, Department of Culture, Recreation & Tourism, in cooperation with the Louisiana State Arts Council.
 Funding has also been provided by the National Endowment for the Arts, a Federal agency.

 Additional support provided by William H. Donner Foundation